CES: Comcast Working On More 4K TV Deals‘We Are Keen On 4K,’ MSO CTO Tony Werner Says 1/07/2014 5:48 PM Eastern

-In addition to Samsung, Comcast is “working with several others” on apps that will allow the MSO to deliver 4K video on-demand directly to the TV over broadband, MSO executive vice president and chief technology officer Tony Werner said here on a 4K panel.
+In addition to Samsung, Comcast is “working with several others” on apps that will allow the MSO to deliver 4K video on-demand directly to the TV over broadband, company executive vice president and chief technology officer Tony Werner said here on a panel dedicated to 4K/Ultra HD.

 “We are keen on 4K,” he said.

 Although Comcast’s initial foray into 4K will rely on public Internet connections, Werner is not overly concerned about the amount of bandwidth it will require to deliver.
 “We like bandwidth-intensive applications,” he said.
 “Bandwidth is our friend, and it’s the business that we’re in.”

 Out on the show floor, Comcast and DirecTV are both demonstrating 4K delivery to Samsung’s new-generation 4K TVs, which use HEVC encoding and have the technical guts to decode Ultra HD video.
 Mark Francisco, fellow of premises technologies for Comcast Cable, who was here running the demo (see image above), said he expects that Comcast’s VOD 4K streams will require speeds of 15 Mbps to 20 Mbps.

 “We’re still dialing that in.
 The last thing I want to do is be stingy on the bits,” Francisco said.